-To honor Nipsey Hussle on the one year anniversary of his death, Okayplayer curated this collection of artwork dedicated toward the late, great Crenshaw rapper.
+To honor Nipsey Hussle on the anniversary of his death, Okayplayer curated this collection of artwork dedicated toward the late, great Crenshaw rapper.

 “Built my own lane, ain’t no nigga ever hand me shit.
 Slauson Ave., do you understand the averages?”

 Nipsey Hussle released one official album: the Grammy-nominated Victory Lap.
 But men lie, women lie, and so do numbers.
 Over a career that spanned over a decade, Nipsey Hussle built one of the most impressive rap legacies ever seen.
 Even though he only had one only one album on the board, he had a catalog with classic mixtapes, verses, street albums, and freestyles.